Get To Know Kindred

 Therapy is a collaborative process, so imagine working together with each person.
 Can you envision yourself sitting across from the provider in the office photos you see?
 Research tells us that the working relationship between therapist and client is a strong predictor of a positive outcome, so choose people who seem relatable to you.
 Perhaps give a call or send a message inquiring about the availability of those clinicians on your list.

-If you need help choosing, feel free to send a message to Courtney, our Office Coordinator.
+If you need help choosing, feel free to send a message to our Client Coordination Team.
 We know each other pretty well around here, and we enjoy making stellar matches between clinicians and clients!

 Our Psychologists & Therapists